Want to be YouTube famous? Don't read the manual

 Want to be a YouTube star?
-Well, you could read the tome YouTube just published.
-Or you could just watch YouTube.
+Well, you could read the tome YouTube published in 2011, then revamped for brands in 2014.
+Or, you could just watch YouTube.
 That seems easier.

-The online-video giant has released a a 70-page instruction manual outlining “strategies that helps creators build audiences on YouTube.”
-Called the “Creators Playbook,” it steers clear of most of the real techniques popular YouTubers used to get famous.
+In 2011, the online-video giant released a 70-page instruction manual outlining “strategies that helps creators build audiences on YouTube.”
+Called the “Creator Playbook,” it steered clear of most of the real techniques popular YouTubers used to get famous.

-We’re not sure who the “Creators Playbook” is for, exactly -- maybe the wave of older YouTubers the site is eagerly anticipating?
+We’re not sure who the “Creator Playbook” was for, exactly — maybe the wave of older YouTubers the site eagerly anticipated?

 However, by the time YouTube released the original manual in 2011, it was a little late, especially considering the thousands of videos already on the site titled, “How to Get Famous/Popular/More Views on YouTube.”